sannong/eink_weather/README.md

 1. First edit the HA_epaper.yaml file provided under HomeAssistant_sensor folder to customize for your setup
     - The weather service provider should be set to your desired provider.
 Change all occurrences of "weather.weather_ch" to your weather provider.
 The project assumes the weather provider provides daily weather forecast data via the weather-get_forecasts call.
-2. Edit the calendar entity IDs to your own.
+2. Edit the calendar entity IDs to your own (usually in a "calendar.XXXX" format).
 These are stored in the secrets.yaml file.

     ```yaml
     entity_id: